-"HBMWD" - data provided by Humboldt Bay Municipal Water District is representative of untreated source water or treated water purchased from HBMWD.
+- "HBMWD" - data provided by Humboldt Bay Municipal Water District and representative of untreated source water or treated water purchased from HBMWD. - "Distribution system"- samples collected from locations throughout the distribution system and representative of treated water delivered to customers.

-"Distribution System" - samples collected from locations throughout the distribution system and representative of treated water delivered to customers.
+Coliform bacteria monitoring is conducted frequently throughout the distribution system.
+Coliform monitoring results are presented in Table 1.

-Coliform bacteria monitoring is conducted weekly throughout the distribution system.
-Total coliform and E. coli monitoring results are presented in Table 1.
+TABLE 1 - SAMPLING RESULTS SHOWING THE DETECTION OF COLIFORM BACTERIA FOR 2016

-TABLE 1 - SAMPLING RESULTS SHOWING THE DETECTION OF COLIFORM BACTERIA IN 2016 Microbiological Contaminants Highest No. of Detections No. of months in violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria 0 0 More than 1 sample in a month with a detection 0 Naturally present in the environment.
-E. coli 0 0 A routine sample and a repeat sample detect total coliform and either sample also detects fecal coliform or E. coli 0 Human and animal fecal waste.
+Microbiological Contaminants Highest # of Detections # of months in violation MCL MCLG Typical Source of Bacteria Total Coliform Bacteria 0 0 More than 1 sample in a month with a detection 0 Naturally present in the environment E. coli 0 0 A routine sample and a repeat sample detect total coliform and either sample also detects fecal coliform or E. coli 0 Human and animal fecal waste